pavanpower8897/HighLevel/ElasticSearch./Readme.md

 And important thing to remember here is segments are immutable

+Whenever we are updating the documents new segments will be created and older segments will be marked as deleted, so we will observe lot of delete operations.

 Now elastic search basically mergs the smaller segments is a comparitevly big segment through background processes asyn way for optimizing the number of parllel processing over all small segments.

 Elastic search going to search on all these segments and merges the data and returns the info.